 - 1.1 Scope and Application - 1.1.1 This method is used to determine the concentrations of various volatile organic compounds in water utilizing a gas chromatograph equipped with a mass spectrometer detector.
-This SOP was written primarily for the analysis of 1,4-dioxane but the analytes listed in Table 1 have also been validated by this method. - 1.1.2 Unlike conventional full scan 8260, this method utilizes the instrument's selected ion monitoring (SIM) capabilities.
+This SOP was written primarily for the analytes listed in Table 1. - 1.1.2 Unlike conventional full scan 8260, this method utilizes the instrument's selected ion monitoring (SIM) capabilities.
 By monitoring for a few select ions the sensitivity can be increased 10 to 20 fold. - 1.1.3 Utilizing a heated purge greatly improves the purge efficiency of 1,4-dioxane from water. - 1.1.4 The Lower Limit of Quantitation (LLOQ) or Reporting limits (RL) are based on the sample amount and the lowest calibration standard.
 LLOQs may vary depending on matrix complications and sample volumes.
-The LLOQ for 1,4-dioxane by this method are 1.0 ug/l for aqueous samples and 5.0 ug/kg for solid samples.
-The LLOQs for the additional analytes listed in Table 1 are 0.1 to 0.5ug/l for aqueous samples and 5 to 25ug/kg for methanol soils.
-Solid matrices are reported on a dry weight basis. - 1.1.5 The Method Detection Limit (MDL) for each analyte is evaluated on an annual basis for each matrix and instrument.
+The LLOQ for 1,4-dioxane by this method is 1.0 ug/l for aqueous samples.
+The LLOQs for the additional analytes listed in Table 1 are 0.1 to 0.5ug/l for aqueous samples. - 1.1.5 The Method Detection Limit (MDL) for each analyte is evaluated on an annual basis for each matrix and instrument.
 MDLs are pooled for each matrix, and the final pooled MDLs are verified.
 The verified MDLs are stored in the LIMS and should be at least 2 to 3 times lower than the LLOQ.
 Exceptions may be made on a case by case basis; however, at no point shall the MDL be higher than the reported LLOQ. - 1.1.6 The LLOQ for each analyte is evaluated on an annual basis for each matrix and instrument.
 The LLOQ verifications are prepared by spiking a clean matrix at 0.5 to 2 times the current LLOQ level.
 This LLOQ verification is carried through the same preparation and analytical procedures as the samples.
 Recovery of the analytes should be within the established limits.
 The DOD QSM requirements for Limit of Detection (LOD) and Limit of Quantitation (LOQ) verifications are different.
-See SOP QA020 for complete requirements for MDL, LOD, LOQ, and LLOQ.
+See SOP QA020, current revision for complete requirements for MDL, LOD, LOQ, and LLOQ. - 1.1.7 Compounds detected at concentrations between the LLOQ and MDL are quantitated and qualified as estimated values and reported with either a "J" or "I"

-- 1.1.7 Compounds detected at concentrations between the LLOQ and MDL are quantitated and qualified as estimated values and reported with either a "J" or "I" qualifier.
-Some program or project specifications may require that no values below the LLOQ be reported. - 1.1.8 For DOD projects refer to QSM 5.1, Table B-4; QSM 5.3 or QSM 5.4 Table B-4 for additional method requirements and data qualifying guidance.
+- qualifier.
+Some program or project specifications may require that no values below the LLOQ be reported. - 1.1.8 For DOD projects refer to QSM 5.4 Table B-4 for additional method requirements and data qualifying guidance.